Tips on How to Prevent Arthritis

 What causes arthritis?

-There are over 100 different forms of arthritis but the two most common types include rheumatoid and osteoarthritis and they do damage to the joints in different ways.
+There are over 100 different forms of arthritis but the two most common types include rheumatoid and osteoarthritis.
+These two do damage to the joints in different ways.

 Osteoarthritis, which is the most common form of arthritis, is commonly referred to as wear-and-tear arthritis.
 It occurs when the cartilage in your joints breaks down.
 Cartilage is a connective tissue within your joints that absorbs the pressure and shock that’s created when you move.
 When the cartilage tissues break down it can lead to arthritis.